marabesi/json-tool/README.md

 **json-tool** allows you to quick format json content with a click of a button, and much more:

 - JSON content validation, it shows an error message warning invalid json
-- Buttons to allow easy interaction with the clipboard
+- Buttons to allow easy interaction with the clipboard (paste and copy to the clipboard)
+- Search through the json string (offered by the code mirror editor)
+- Upload a json file

 ![photo1](https://user-images.githubusercontent.com/2129872/139720232-3600e790-9038-4448-a300-aab48c2a6aca.png)
 ![photo2](https://user-images.githubusercontent.com/2129872/139720367-056f83ed-2940-4039-a88c-ff12b3a3dd5c.png)